mitre/elasticsearch-stig-baseline/README.md

 - At least [InSpec](http://inspec.io/) version 1.43.5 or higher
 - ElasticSearch v.
 5.x or higher
+- X-pack v.
+5.x or higher

 ### Tested Platforms

 This profile is being developed and tested along side a `hardening` recipe.
-The [elasticsearch-inspec-hardening](https://github.com/elastic/elasticsearch-inspec-hardening) will help you configure and deploy your ElasticSearch instance to meet the requirements of the security baseline.
+The [elasticsearch-inspec-hardening](https://github.com/elastic/elasticsearch-inspec-hardening) will help you configure and deploy your ElasticSearch with X- pack instance to meet the requirements of the security baseline.

 - CentOS 7
 - RHEL 7